 Special Tertiary Admissions Test

-Mature age applicants who do not hold formal educational qualifications may wish to attempt Special Tertiary Admissions Test to provide an indicator of their aptitude for tertiary study.
+Mature age applicants who do not hold formal educational qualifications may wish to undertake the Special Tertiary Admissions Test (STAT) to provide an indicator of their aptitude for tertiary study.
 It is not compulsory for you to sit for the STAT for any Griffith University program.
 You apply to do the STAT by indicating your intention on your QTAC or UAC application.
 You will pay a fee for the test.

 The STAT is a two-hour objective test of 70 questions (50% verbal and 50% quantitative) with multiple choice answers.
 It does not test your knowledge of particular subject areas.
 All of the information you need to arrive at a correct answer is included in the question, so you do not have to study for the STAT.
 However, you can purchase sample STAT questions from QTAC or UAC which can help you prepare.